Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Transfer of surface Hall States

 Since $\tilde{g}(0)=0$, the following simplification occurs:

-Hence, $1-\hat{\bm q}_G(0)$ commutes with ${ }$, and we have the relation $\hat w_{2 \pi} \big ( 1-\hat{q}_G(0)\big )=0$.
+Hence, $1-\hat{q}_G(0)$ commutes with ${ }$, and we have the relation $\hat w_{2 \pi} \big ( 1-\hat{q}_G(0)\big )=0$.
 The statement follows.

-In the previous chapter, we concluded that there cannot be a periodic gap $\hat G(t)$ in the spectrum of $\hat h(t)$, using an argument based on the spectral flow.
+Let us follow up with a simple application of the above result.
+In the previous section, we concluded that there cannot be a global gap $\hat G(t)$ in the spectrum of $\hat h(t)$, and the argument was based on the spectral flow.
 We now have a second route to arrive at the same conclusion.

-\begin{corollary} If:
+\begin{corollary} If

-then necessarily ${\rm Spec}(\hat{\bm h})\cap G = G$. \end{corollary}
+then necessarily ${\rm Spec}(\hat{\bm h})\cap \bm G = \bm G$. \end{corollary}